BobKerns/better-future/README.md

 `Cancelled` or `Timeout` exception if so.
 Otherwise, if _continuation_ is called, it will be called with the `Future` as an argument.

-It is an error to call this from anywhere but an ongoing `Future` computation.
+It is an error to call this from anywhere but an ongoing `Future` task.

 ### _future_.`state`